auth0/docs/articles/dashboard/manage-dashboard-admins.md

 ![Change Dashboard Admins](/media/articles/tutorials/manage-admins.png)

 To add an Admin, enter the email of the account and then select the applications you would like this user to have admin access to in the **Application** box.
 Then click the **ADD** button.

+When the recipient opens the invite, the current Auth0 account in the browser will be added as a Dashboard Admin, regardless of the email address the invite was sent to.
+If there is no session, the recipient will be prompted to log in or create an Auth0 account.

 Admins can be removed by clicking the **REMOVE** button after they have been added.

 ::: note
 If you're an app-specific administrator, pages to which you don't have access (such as APIs, Rules, Hooks, Hosted Pages, and so on) may appear blank.